Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 How LLMs Like Claude Opus Can Run a Complete CFD Study — From Prompt to Post-Processed Results

-A fluids engineer directing an LLM (Claude Opus in this case, though GLM, Kimi, or any capable model applies) through a natural-language conversation produced a complete OpenFOAM simulation, parametric shape optimisation, and automated ParaView visualisation.
+A fluids engineer directing an LLM (Claude Opus in this case, though GLM, Kimi, or any capable model applies) through a natural-language conversation produced a complete OpenFOAM simulation, parametric shape optimization, and automated ParaView visualization.
 The geometry happens to be a bear: open, IP-free, and ITAR-free by design.

 ⏱ 12 min read June 2026 Re ≈ 5.7 × 10⁶ 456,960 cells k-ω SST RANS

-This study demonstrates that a Large Language Model — such as Claude Opus, GLM, or Kimi — can autonomously orchestrate a complete computational fluid dynamics workflow: from reading a raw STL file, through meshing, solver configuration, convergence monitoring, geometry optimisation, and fully automated post-processing.
-The fluids engineer provided domain judgment and natural-language intent; the LLM provided every line of implementation.
-This study used Claude Opus specifically.
+This study shows that a Large Language Model like Claude Opus, GLM, or Kimi can autonomously run a complete CFD workflow: reading an STL file, meshing, solver setup, convergence monitoring, geometry optimization, and post-processing.
+The engineer provided intent; the LLM wrote every line of code.
+We used Claude Opus specifically.

 Disclaimer: This work is a technology demonstration.
 The results have not been independently validated against new experimental campaigns.
 This study should not be used for engineering design decisions without further testing and validation.